-Your payment will be recorded, and you will receive email invitations from Morressier on behalf of SciMeetings after the meeting with a link to upload your poster and/or presentation onto the SciMeetings platform.
+Your payment will be recorded, and you will receive email invitations from SciMeetings after the meeting with a link to upload your poster and/or presentation onto the SciMeetings platform.
 The email and reminders will ask you (the presenter) to log in and consent to the terms & conditions, upload your poster and/or presentation file, and upload any additional supplemental files (datasets, audio or video).
 You will have approximately one month to complete this process.
 Posters and presentations on SciMeetings will become available to attendees following the close of the event and then the public approximately one month after the event closes.

 I have more than one poster or presentation that I would like uploaded to SciMeetings.
 How do I add the SciMeetings fee for more than one presentation?

 A drop-down quantity box will appear during the registration process.
 Be sure the quantity matches the number of abstract IDs you plan to publish.

 I completed my registration and did not select to pay for SciMeetings, but have changed my mind.
 Can I still pay for my poster(s) or presentation(s) to appear on SciMeetings?

 Yes.
 You can log back into your account and visit the Registration Resource Center to add SciMeetings to your registration.

 Do I need to complete any other action?